Mary Magdalene: the

 The Last Scion by Richard Reed

-The Last Scion by Richard Reed is a fast-paced novel set against the backdrop of the mysterious hilltop village of Rennes-le-Château in southern France.
+The Last Scion by Richard Reed picks up where Mary Magdalene the movie leaves off, and is a fast-paced novel set against the backdrop of the mysterious hilltop village of Rennes-le-Château in southern France.

 This Da Vinci Code-style thriller blends fact with fiction as it pieces together the legends of Mary Magdalene fleeing Palestine after the Crucifixion for what was then the Roman province of Gaul.